GLASTONBURY

 “ Thatcher had attacked the Peace Convoy in a bean field outside Stonehenge, the gathering place of the travelling scene, just as the Company took to the road.
 Stonehenge free festival had been destroyed, so we went to Glastonbury.

 Like a giant death mask of Stonehenge, we drove the Skull bus, a giant skull with rib cages mounted on the burnt frame of a green Goddess fire engine, through the police lockdown on to Worthy Farm.
-"The Ride of the Walkyries" was playing out of the speakers while we parked in the mud in front of the Pyramid Stage”
+"The Ride of the Walkyries" was playing out of the speakers while we parked in the mud in front of the Pyramid Stage”.
+J.R.

 This marked the first “art invasion” of Glastonbury, which had been a music only Festival until then.